What does “at risk of needing a caesarean” actually mean?

 There are complex reasons for that, and one of the key ones is that caesarean section is often done as a preventative measure – or because there is a chance of a problem happening – rather than as a treatment in an actual emergency situation.

 Another important point is that a caesarean section is not a natural outcome, or something that will happen on its own if we leave things alone and don’t intervene.
 A few years ago, I had a conversation with the brilliant Anne Frye about this very issue.

 A caesarean section (or an induction of labour or any other medical intervention) happens because someone makes a decision that it should happen.
 It’s not a consequence of anything the woman does or doesn’t do.

-And being “at risk of needing a caesarean” isn’t an objective state.
-It is dependent on who a woman has around her and on what they believe and think.
 There are plenty of women who are told by one person that they need (or don’t need) a caesarean who might have been told something totally different if they were with someone else.
-(There are some who would probably be told the same thing no matter where they were.
-I’m not saying there are no clear-cut situations here, just that there is a lot of grey…)

 It’s really easy, in this fast-paced world, to skip over the way we use words like ‘risk’ and ‘need’.
-But I’m concerned that, when we do that, we aren’t always giving women an accurate picture of the decisions that are theirs to make.
+But I’m concerned that, when we do that, we aren’t always accurately reflecting what happens in real life.